-In late 2018, the Compensation Committee reviewed our director compensation with the assistance of the Compensation Consultant and concluded that the existing program should remain unchanged for 2019.
-The Compensation Committee again reviewed director compensation in 2019 and will keep the existing program unchanged for 2020, with the exception of changes to the form of annual equity awards described below.

-Our 2019 director compensation program is detailed below.
+The Compensation Committee, with the assistance of the Compensation Consultant, determined that our existing director compensation program should remain unchanged for 2020, with the exception of changes to the form of annual equity awards described below.
+Our 2020 director compensation program is detailed below.